blurstudio/PrEditor/README.md

 implementing a workbox.
 See [workbox_mixin.py](preditor/gui/workbox_mixin.py) for the full interface to implement all features of an editor.

+* `preditor.plug.loggerwindow`: Used to customize the LoggerWindow instance when the LoggerWindow is created.
+For example, this can be used to create extra Toolbars or add menu items.
+When using this plugin, make sure to use the `preditor.gui.logger_window_plugin.LoggerWindowPlugin` class for your base class.

 * `preditor.plug.logging_handlers`: Used to add custom python logging handlers to the LoggingLevelButton's handlers sub-menus.
 This allows you to install a handler instance on a specific logging object.